JordanWalsh35/Predicting-Drug-Use-with-the-Big-Five-Personality-Traits/README.md

 Ascore: -0.27
 Cscore: -0.39

-These values further demonstrate that the data for all traits has some non-normal skewness and also some excess kurtosis (arguably with the exception of Extraversion).
+These values further demonstrate that the data for all traits has some non-normal skewness and also some excess kurtosis (arguably with the exception of Extraversion kurtosis).
 The final conclusion is that the data cannot be said to follow a normal distribution.

 ### T-tests
 Given the skewness of the data it was decided to use the Wilcoxon-Signed-Rank test, which is a non-parametric t-test that can be used for data that doesn’t follow the assumptions of the standard t-test.
 Wilcoxon tests the significance of the differences between means of two groups.
 The test was carried out separately for each of our three datasets.